- SAP recently had major layoffs in its HANA group.

 “Well it is easy to point fingers, but what now?”

 So first, we pointed fingers before the fact.
-The only thing that SAP customers had to do to stay out of this mess with HANA was read our research rather than listen to Deloitte or Accenture, whose only objective in life is to maximize their billing hours.
+The only thing that SAP customers had to do to stay out of this mess with HANA was read our research rather than listen to Deloitte or Accenture, whose sole objective in life is to maximize their billing hours.
 And for all intents and purposes can be replaced by high-end parrots as we covered in the article What is the Difference Between an SAP Consulting Company and a Parrot?

 So this is not hindsight, we had foresight on this issue not because we are magic, but because we put the work in to do the research, and because we were able to publish what we found as we lack any corrupt association with SAP.
 That is a feature that separates us from nearly every provider of information on SAP.